 How can I improve my commercial awareness?

-If you are applying to a particular firm or sector, look at the websites and mission statements of the firm and their competitors.
+If you are applying to a particular firm or area of law, look at the websites and mission statements of the firm and their competitors.
 Before going to an interview you should research the company’s current activities, any publications they have recently released, relevant press articles and what their current deals are.

-A really good way of gaining an insight into the company is to look at the company’s annual report if it is publicly available.
-This will be introduced with a statement from the chairman who will talk about the past financial year and the company’s future ambitions, and will also include all the financial data you need to get a good understanding of how the company is doing.
+A really good way of gaining an insight into the company is to look at the company’s annual report, if it is publicly available.
+This will be introduced with a statement from a senior director within the company, who will talk about the past financial year and the company’s future ambitions.
+It will also include all the financial data you need to get a good understanding of how the company is doing.

 Once you've got into the habit of reading your sources, you can test how you think about commercial matters and build case studies for interviews with our premium case study builder.

 Developing commercial awareness should not specifically be centred around current affairs.
 If you really wish to impress recruiters and stand out from other applicants, the ability to understand and analyse a law firm’s performance within the legal industry and the wider context of commercial developments is crucial to your application.